 Cream or white headboards are anything but boring in our book.
 Curving high above a bed piled with luxurious linens and plush pillows, this headboard makes a sensational style statement.
-Its elegant shape and lush tufting play off the dramatic bedding, but the linenlike quality of the fabric speaks to the bedroom's charming primitive qualities -- whitewashed paneled walls, jute rug, and wicker table -- marrying the rustic with the sublime.
+Its elegant shape and lush tufting play off the dramatic bedding, but the linenlike quality of the fabric speaks to the bedroom's charming primitive qualities—whitewashed paneled walls, jute rug, and wicker table—marrying the rustic with the sublime.

 Placing a bed in front of a window is not a common furniture-arranging practice, but in this light-filled bedroom, the bed's placement serves a practical purpose.
 The tall upholstered headboard obstructs the view from the window for privacy's sake while still allowing some light through the top and providing a comfortable backrest to lean against in bed.
-Nailhead trim outlines the headboard, helping it stand out against the creamy white drapes hung from the window.
+The upholstered headboard design helps it stand out against the creamy white drapes hung from the window.

 For a look that piles on the contrast, choose a headboard upholstered in a graphic, two-tone fabric.
-Here, a large-scale black-and-white pattern stands out against a blue wall.
+Here, a large-scale pink, lavender, and blue pattern stands out against a white paneled wall.
 A bit of cohesiveness brings contrast under control, ensuring the look is daring, not disparate.
 In this bedroom, pale pink sheets topped with a tufted comforter pulls together the wall color and the headboard.
 DIY upholstered headboards like this are a great way to use flashy fabric you've shied away from in the past.

 If you love the look of curved posts and a classic wood frame but crave a comfortable upholstered back, look for a hybrid headboard.
-These models offer the best of both in one piece.
+An offer like this offers the best of both in one piece.
 Here, the jute-like material in the headboard matches the tan window treatment.
 Meanwhile, the wood border blends in nicely with the paneled walls.
 This beachy blue room is fun, unique, and totally on-trend.

 Make a standard 8-foot ceiling appear higher with a tall headboard.
-Standing at a stately height, this green-and-white upholstered headboard is simple in shape, but it draws the eye up and creates the illusion of more vertical space.
+Standing at a stately height, this gold-and-gray upholstered headboard is simple in shape, but it draws the eye up and creates the illusion of more vertical space.
 In a palette of neutrals, a jolt of color gives a room distinct personality.
 For balance, pick a colorful piece that also carries one of the room's main neutral hues.
-The white zigzag-and-dot pattern on the headboard fabric tempers the green background so it isn't jarring the way a solid green headboard would be.
+The white nailhead trim on the headboard fabric tempers the dark gray so it isn't jarring the way a solid velvet headboard would be.

-Give an upholstered headboard a little bit of structure with a solid wood frame.
+Give a king upholstered headboard a little bit of structure with a solid wood frame.
 Here, a band of richly stained wood frames the caramel-color velvet upholstered panel, coordinating the bed with the bedside table.
 The rest of the room seems to float on air with neutrals in the rug, bedding, and walls.
 The theme of natural wood ties the space together as it also appears in the slipper chair and reading nook table.

 The best upholstered headboard design ideas show their versatility.
 Here, the tufted headboard marries the soaring height of a poster bed with the soft luxury of an upholstered headboard.
 A tufted gray panel fits between the posts, which direct attention toward the bedroom's detailed crown molding.
 The dark finish on the bed frame is reflected in the room with the bedside bench and desk chair.

 A pair of shamrock-green headboards sets the sweetly preppy tone in this bedroom designed for two.
 The cloudlike shape of the headboards is whimsical, but the crisp white linens and walls keep the whimsy in check to create a look that will last from childhood to teenagedom.
 The lamp above is made from the same fabric of the pillows, though it would also look nice in the same hue as the headboards.
 To store items beneath the bed, add a matching bed skirt for a polished finish.

 Neutral & Detailed

 While a monochromatic palette is chic, extra details can give it a little pizzazz.
-This upholstered headboard is almost the exact same soft oatmeal color as the wall behind it, but its elegant silhouette, nailhead trim, and deep tufting make it stand out while maintaining an uninterrupted plane of neutral.
-The same principal applies to the matelasse bedspread: It's in the same neutral hue, but the quilting gives it standout texture.
+This upholstered headboard is almost the exact same soft oatmeal color as the wall behind it, but its elegant silhouette and unique sides make it stand out while maintaining an uninterrupted plane of neutral.
+The same principal applies to the bedding and the rug: It's in the same neutral hue, but with subtle pops of color that bring it to life.

 There are so many ways to dress up a king upholstered headboard.
 To make an extra-luxurious statement, opt for a headboard in an elegant fabric and a rich color.
 Here, velvet and chocolate brown are the material and color of choice.
-A complementary blue-and-orange color pairing balances the rich brown, while a luxurious silk throw pillow keeps up with the velvety headboard's elegant demeanor.
+A complementary blue-and-gold color pairing balances the rich headboard, while a luxurious curtain hangs behind the bed in an elegant demeanor.

 On the Double